-- 11.41.
-Policy D6 of the London Plan (2021), along with Policy 57 of the Waltham Forest Local Plan LP1 (2024) requires that developments respect the amenity of neighbouring occupiers by avoiding harmful impacts from overlooking, enclosure and/or the loss of privacy, outlook and daylight/sunlight, air pollution, odour, noise and vibration and/or light pollution. - 11.42.
-Policy D14 of the London Plan and Policy 50 of the Local Plan require developers to ensure that noise is reduced to an acceptable level, in line with the appropriate British Standard, during construction and operation. - (i) Impact of privacy, daylight/sunlight and enclosure - 11.43.
+- 11.42.
+Policy D6 of the London Plan (2021), along with Policy 57 of the Waltham Forest Local Plan LP1 (2024) requires that developments respect the amenity of neighbouring occupiers by avoiding harmful impacts from overlooking, enclosure and/or the loss of privacy, outlook and daylight/sunlight, air pollution, odour, noise and vibration and/or light pollution. - 11.43.
+Policy D14 of the London Plan and Policy 50 of the Local Plan require developers to ensure that noise is reduced to an acceptable level, in line with the appropriate British Standard, during construction and operation. - (i) Impact of privacy, daylight/sunlight and enclosure - 11.44.
 The proposed crematorium would be situated in the centre of the cemetery.
-The nearest residential properties from the site are set away approximately 140m to the north, 370m to the east, 100m to the south and 210m to the west. - 11.44.
-The separation distances between the proposed crematorium to the surrounding schools, playground and parks would measure approximately 380m. - 11.45.
+The nearest residential properties from the site are set away approximately 140m to the north, 370m to the east, 100m to the south and 210m to the west.
+The separation distance is considered more generous than a typical distance between two opposite rows of properties along the same street. - 11.45.
+The separation distances between the proposed crematorium to the surrounding schools, playground and parks would measure approximately 380m. - 11.46.
+Furthermore, the proposed site is surrounded by mature trees of more than 20m tall, the proposed soft landscaping, including new trees would also provide reasonable screening to the crematorium building, mitigating the impact of overlooking and privacy.

+11.47.
 Given the sufficient distance between the application site and the neighbouring dwellinghouses and nearby facilities, the amenity impact of the proposal in terms of daylight/sunlight, outlook, privacy and sense of enclosure is considered reasonably limited.